wpswings/mwb-bookings-for-woocommerce/README.txt

 * First version

 == Upgrade Notice ==
-= 3.0.2 - Released on 05 August 2022 =
+= 3.0.3 - Released on 17 October 2022 =
- * New: Select Booking unit(days/hours)
- * New: Minor Bug Fixes
+ * New: Minor Bug Fixes (Some Unnecessary code is removed)
  * New: Compatible with latest WP and WC
+ * New: Compatible with latest version of Php 8